summerhays/public_service_guide/quebec.md

 Everyone's payscale is published on the [Quebec treasury website](https://www.tresor.gouv.qc.ca/ressources-humaines/conditions-de-travail-et-remuneration/echelles-de-traitement/echelles-de-traitement-en-vigueur/?no_cache=1){: rel="noopener" target="_blank"}.

 ### Pay raise
-For the first 9 echelons or so, there are two pay raises per year (every 6 months).
-After that, it's one echelon per year, or about $2,000 per year.

 Quebec, to its credit, tends to have a larger salary range than most positions in the federal government.
 For instance, many professional positions start at echelon 1 (bachelor's degree, no experience), at about $48,000 per year.
 However, echelon 18 is approximately $90,000 per year.
-Many jobs in the federal government
+Many jobs in the federal government have a higher starting salary but a lower ceiling.

+### Quebec's examination system
+For a long time, Quebec had a rather cryptic system of public exams for professional positions.
+People who passed the exam could be placed in reserve pools for hiring.
+Quebec would only hire people who had passed the exam, and one had to wait for an examination posting, apply to the posting.
+It was byzantine.
+Fortunately, Quebec is getting rid of this odd system.
+Now, people who haven't passed the exam will be hired for a one-year contract, the exam will be administered on work hours, and Quebec's meagre and fairly expensive employee benefits can then be distributed.